HIVE-Chat/.github/profile/README.md

-# Hive: The Privacy Chat Platform
+# MATE: The Privacy Chat Platform